 - Carnation Café on Main Street does take reservations for breakfast, lunch or dinner, but they also accept walk-ins if there is availability.
 If you have to wait, you can enjoy yourself in the park and they will buzz you when your table is ready.

 - River Belle Terrace used to be a cafeteria-style restaurant, but it has been converted to a table-service restaurant with a view of the Rivers of America.
 It serves lunch and dinner.
 You can reserve a prix fixe meal with vouchers for viewing Fantasmic!
+You can also upgrade to watch the show from your table.

 - The Hungry Bear restaurant is a quick-service restaurant that also offers reservations for on-the-go Fantasmic! meals that you can take with you or enjoy at the restaurant tables.
 You will receive a voucher for a Fantasmic! viewing area.